 - To take a Dual Enrollment class at your local high school, contact your high school counselor or principal and ask what opportunities they have available.
 It varies by high school.

 - To take a Dual Enrollment class at a PRCC location, complete the Dual Enrollment application under Future Students on the PRCC homepage.
-Clicking on the Dual Enrollment link icon will provide information about the various types of Dual Enrollment and the paper required for each.
-If there are additional questions, contact Ms. Cindy Wells at firstname.lastname@example.org or 601-403-1374.
+If there are additional questions, contact Ms. Cindy Wells at email@example.com or 601-403-1374.

-Q How does a high school apply for Option 1 Dual Enrollment classes?
+Q How does a high school apply for Dual Enrollment classes?

-A Complete the Request for Dual Enrollment and submit this form to the PRCC Office of Extended Education and Instructional Design.
+A Complete the Request for Dual Enrollment and submit this form to the PRCC Office of General Education and Technology Services.
 It is very important that you submit the information regarding the instructor for the course.
 If that individual has never taught for PRCC, then his or her transcript will have to be approved before the course is approved.

 - After the request has been approved, complete and submit the Articulation Agreement.

-- Each student must submit a PRCC application, a Transcript & Grade Request form, a Student/Parent Dual Enrollment Agreement form, and submit an official high school transcript.
+- Each student must submit a PRCC application, a Transcript, a Student/Parent Dual Enrollment Agreement form, and submit an official high school transcript.
 ACT scores should be on file with the PRCC Admission's Office.
 If the student did not request scores be sent to PRCC at the time of the testing, it is the student's responsibility to do this prior to the beginning of the course.

-- A letter of reference for each student must be written by the high school principal or high school counselor.
-One letter listing each student is sufficient.
+- A recommendation form for each student must be signed by the high school principal or high school counselor.

 Each of these items for each student must be submitted to PRCC.